ViennaRNA/RNAblueprint/README.md

 ## Documentation

 Documentation is done using Doxygen.
-Call `make doc` for a offline version in HTML and PDF.
+Call `make doxygen-doc` for a offline version in HTML and PDF.
 There is also a online version available here: [http://ribonets.github.io/RNAblueprint/](http://ribonets.github.io/RNAblueprint/)

 ## Testing